 The Winchester Mystery House is located in San Jose, California – and has a much storied past.
 It’s mostly known for it’s sprawling, confusing, and often ghost-rumored history.
 There was even a recent ghost movie called Winchester.

 I’ve taken a tour of the house myself, and found it to be less a den of mystery and ghosts than the somewhat sad reality of a house that was under constant re-construction by a reclusive, eccentric woman that had the very common and superstitious spiritualists beliefs of her era.
-This combined with decades of self-described ‘ghost hunters’ and mystics with …shall we say inventive…re-interpretation of Sara and her house; rarely based on her actual writings and stories.
+Combine this with decades of self-ascribed ‘ghost hunters’ and mystics with … shall we say ‘inventive’…re-interpretations of Sara and her house, and you have something that takes a life of it’s own.

 The architectural oddities can almost all be attributed the constant additions and renovations – as well as to her health and superstitions.
 I found the outside of the house much more beautiful than the often spartan and sometimes unfinished interiors.
 The real, original house is the front section, and it was expanded, re-expanded, changed, re-worked, sections torn out, and expanded again.
 A number of rooms were simply never fully completed – some even sitting with bare plaster lathing.
 Shockingly, this is especially true in those original front rooms damaged during the great San Francisco earthquake.
 She got trapped in her room when the door was pinched shut and simply boarded up the rooms out of fear of going back in them.
 They sit today with broken, exposed plaster lathing.